moise-mulungu/mixed-react-projects/project-info/teamdm/tech/testing/testing.md

 ### unit test: test runner

 a component that orchestrates the execution of tests and provides the outcome to the user.
 The runner may use a graphical interface, a textual interface, or return a special value to indicate the results of executing the tests.

+## what to test

+1. an output
+2. a state
+3. an event
+4. an edge case